metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 page_title: "k8s_apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apps.kubeblocks.io"
 description: |-
-  BackupPolicyTemplate should be provided by addon developers and is linked to a ClusterDefinition and its associated ComponentDefinitions.
-It is responsible for generating BackupPolicies for Components that require backup operations, also determining the suitable backup methods and strategies.
-This template is automatically selected based on the specified ClusterDefinition and ComponentDefinitions when a Cluster is created.
+  BackupPolicyTemplate should be provided by addon developers and is linked to a ClusterDefinitionand its associated ComponentDefinitions.It is responsible for generating BackupPolicies for Components that require backup operations,also determining the suitable backup methods and strategies.This template is automatically selected based on the specified ClusterDefinition and ComponentDefinitionswhen a Cluster is created.
 ---

 # k8s_apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest (Data Source)

-BackupPolicyTemplate should be provided by addon developers and is linked to a ClusterDefinition and its associated ComponentDefinitions.
-It is responsible for generating BackupPolicies for Components that require backup operations, also determining the suitable backup methods and strategies.
-This template is automatically selected based on the specified ClusterDefinition and ComponentDefinitions when a Cluster is created.
+BackupPolicyTemplate should be provided by addon developers and is linked to a ClusterDefinitionand its associated ComponentDefinitions.It is responsible for generating BackupPolicies for Components that require backup operations,also determining the suitable backup methods and strategies.This template is automatically selected based on the specified ClusterDefinition and ComponentDefinitionswhen a Cluster is created.

 ## Example Usage